 Melbourne is rich in literary connections.
 Marcus Clarke (For the Term of his Natural Life) lived and worked in the city, as did Rolf Boldrewood.
 Henry Handel Richardson, Germaine Greer, C.J.
 Dennis, Peter Carey, Peter Temple, Christos Tsolkas, and Helen Garner, are just some of those who have lived there or written about the city, while literary visitors include Trollope, Mark Twain, Sir Arthur Conan Doyle, H.G.
 Wells and Agatha Christie, to name just a few.

 The State Library of Victoria is the oldest public funded library in Australia.
 The foundation stone for the first building, a restrained neo-classical design by Joseph Reed, was set on 3 July 1854, the same day that the foundation stone was set for the University of Melbourne, and Redmond Barry was first President of the Library and first Chancellor of the University, positions he held continuously until his death 24 years later.
-From the beginning the Library collected images, documents and artifacts relating to the history of Victoria as well as books, and today it is the most important repository for such material.
+From the beginning the Library collected images, documents and artefacts relating to the history of Victoria as well as books, and today it is the most important repository for such material.
 It occupies a whole city block and has had two major renovations in recent times, allowing visitors to use the grand spaces such as Queen’ Hall (the original library), the famous domed reading room, and the vast Barry Hall, formerly the Museum of Victoria.
 We will enjoy a guided tour of this important collection.

 Day 12: Saturday 20 March, Depart Melbourne